 At the same time, there is no requirement to physically remove the equipment from the department and move it to the Research Park; it can stay where it is.
 While the equipment is transferred to the Research Park, it becomes registered in the inventory and its performance is analysed: the equipment in operational condition will be maintained, while the inoperable equipment is retired.

 On many occasions, in order to obtain permission to work with expensive equipment, it is necessary to get certified by the manufacturer.
-This is quite costly (for instance, a 3-day trip to the USA to take a qualification exam and obtain a certificate will cost 700,000 roubles).
-It is sometimes simpler (and cheaper) to invite an expert from the manufacturing company to spend a couple of weeks at SPbU and organize a short training course for our employees on our equipment.
-For example, such on-site training was organized for us by representatives of Bruker Corporation, a leading manufacturer of scientific instruments.
+This is quite costly (for instance, a three-day trip to the USA to take a qualification exam and obtain a certificate will cost 700,000 roubles).
+It is sometimes simpler (and cheaper) to invite an expert from the manufacturing company to spend a couple of weeks at St Petersburg University and organise a short training course for our employees on our equipment.
+For example, such on-site training was organised for us by representatives of Bruker Corporation, a leading manufacturer of scientific instruments.

 The future of science

 The Research Park is a key competitive advantage of the University, one of the few core facilities successfully working in Russia.
-This was once again confirmed during the Russian Ministry of Education and Science Conference on the Development of Core Facilities and Unique Research Installations, held in June 2015 at SPbU (see “The work of core facilities was discussed at SPbU”).
-More than 150 scientists, representatives of national research and federal universities, national research centres, and organizations of state academies of science saw the unique equipment and the operation of the SPbU Research Park.
-This Conference has again proved that the principles on which the work of the SPbU Research Park is based (consolidation of research equipment within resource centres, equal public access to the equipment, the division of administrative and academic roles) are correct (see “On the work of core facilities and the SPbU Research Park” in the Minutes of the Rector’s Meeting held on 08 June 2015, clause 2).
+This was once again confirmed during the Russian Ministry of Education and Science Conference on the Development of Core Facilities and Unique Research Installations, held in June 2015 at St Petersburg University (see “The work of core facilities was discussed at St Petersburg University”).
+More than 150 scientists, representatives of national research and federal universities, national research centres, and organisations of state academies of sciences saw the unique equipment and the operation of the St Petersburg University Research Park.
+This Conference has again proved that the principles on which the work of the St Petersburg University Research Park is based (consolidation of research equipment within resource centres, equal public access to the equipment, the division of administrative and academic roles) are correct (see “On the work of core facilities and the St Petersburg University Research Park” in Minutes of the Rector’s Meeting held on 08 June 2015, clause 2).